RudeRider/batch-cropper-app/README.md

 🖼️ Batch Image Aspect Ratio Cropper
-Introduction
-The Batch Image Aspect Ratio Cropper is a client-side tool designed to efficiently prepare multiple images for publishing, particularly for platforms requiring specific aspect ratios (like social media stories, banners, or video thumbnails).

-It leverages Cropper.js for precise visual manipulation and JSZip/FileSaver.js for fast, in-browser batch processing and download.
+This is a powerful, client-side web application designed for fast, accurate, and high-volume image preparation.
+It allows users to upload multiple JPEG or PNG images, define a single aspect ratio, and then fine-tune the crop, output format, and compression quality for each image individually before downloading the results in a single, convenient ZIP archive (or a direct download for single files).

+The application operates entirely in the browser, ensuring your images are never uploaded to a server, prioritizing speed and privacy.

-✨ Features
+✨ Key Features
-Batch Upload: Process multiple PNG or JPEG files simultaneously.
+Category

+Feature

+Description

+Workflow

+Drag-and-Drop Upload

-Drag-and-Drop Support: Quickly initiate upload by dragging files directly onto the upload zone.
+Quickly load multiple files by dragging them directly into the designated area.

+Precision

+Global Ratio Presets

-Global Default Ratio: Set a single aspect ratio (default 9:16) that applies to all images, saving significant time.
+Set a default aspect ratio (e.g., 9:16, 1:1) instantly applied to all uploaded images.

+Automation

+Auto-Centered Crop

-Auto-Centering: On load or crop reset, the crop box automatically centers itself within the largest possible area of the image while respecting the chosen aspect ratio.
+On upload, the crop box automatically centers itself to intelligently frame the content based on the current aspect ratio, providing a great starting point.

-Per-File Overrides: Customize settings for individual images using local controls:

-Local Ratio: Override the global ratio to apply a unique ratio or enable a free crop.

-Fill Control: Toggle solid color filling for areas cropped outside the original image boundary, with a customizable color picker.
+Flexibility

+Local Overrides

+Override the global ratio, fill color, output format, and JPEG quality for specific images that require unique treatment.

+Control

+Individual Card Controls

-Reset/Rename: Reset Crop to the original auto-centered position or Regenerate ID for a unique export name prefix.
+Each image card includes buttons to Reset the Crop back to its auto-centered state and Regenerate ID for filename customization.

-Flexible Output: Set the output format for each image individually:

-PNG: For best quality and support for transparent backgrounds (when fill is disabled).

-JPEG: For smaller file sizes, with an adjustable Quality Slider (1-100).

-Visual Feedback: Local overrides are clearly indicated by color-coded borders on the input fields.
+Output

+Flexible Output Format

+Choose between PNG (for quality and transparent backgrounds) or JPEG (for smaller file size) for each file.

+Compression

+Adjustable JPEG Quality

+A slider appears for JPEG outputs, allowing per-file control over compression quality (1-100).

+Batching

+ZIP Download

-Batch Download: Download all processed images compiled into a single .zip file.
-Automatically initiates a direct download for single files.
+Download all processed images in a single ZIP file, maintaining their original output format and quality settings.
+Automatically switches to Direct Download for single files.

+UI/UX

+Visual Feedback

+Local override controls (ratio, color, format) show a colored border when they deviate from the global/default setting, making overrides easy to spot.

 🚀 How to Use
+The application is designed for a simple, responsive, full-screen workflow:

-Set Global Defaults (Section 1): Select one of the preset aspect ratios (e.g., 9:16) or define a custom ratio using the input fields.
-This ratio will be applied to all newly uploaded images.
+1. Set Global Defaults
+Use the preset buttons (e.g., 9:16, 1:1) or the custom input fields to establish the default aspect ratio.
+This ratio will be applied to every image upon upload.

-Upload Files (Section 2):
+2. Upload Files

-Click the "Upload PNG or JPEG Files" input.

-OR, drag and drop your image files directly into the dashed upload zone.

-Adjust Crops (Section 3 - Crop Gallery):

-Each image appears in the gallery with the global default ratio applied (and auto-centered).

-Click and drag the crop box to refine the selection.

-Use the Local Ratio Override dropdown to change the ratio just for that image (e.g., switch one image to 1:1 while others remain 9:16).

-Toggle Fill Empty Area and select a color if you want to pad out the image rather than leaving transparent borders.

-Select the desired Output Format (PNG or JPEG) and adjust the quality if JPEG is chosen.
+Drag and drop your JPEG or PNG files onto the dedicated drop zone, or click the zone to open the file selector.

+Each valid file (max 5MB) will generate an individual Crop Gallery Card.

+The cropping box will appear immediately, automatically centered to the default aspect ratio.

+3. Adjust and Override
+For each image card, you can:

+Visually Adjust: Drag, zoom, or pan the cropper window on the image preview to fine-tune the selection.

+Local Ratio Override: Use the dropdown to set a ratio different from the global default (the border turns red to indicate the override).

+Fill Control: Change the color or toggle the 'Fill Empty Area' checkbox if the crop area extends beyond the original image boundaries.

+Output Format: Switch the output from PNG to JPEG and adjust the quality slider (0-100) for compression control.

+Reset/Regenerate: Use the quick buttons to reset the current crop or assign a new unique ID to change the resulting filename prefix.

+4. Download Results
-Download: Click the green "Download All Cropped Images (ZIP)" button at the bottom.
+Click the main Download button at the bottom:

-If only one file is present, it will download directly.

-If multiple files are present, a ZIP archive named batch_cropped_images.zip will be downloaded containing all processed files.
+Multiple Files: A single batch_cropped_images.zip file will be downloaded containing all processed images with their unique settings.

+Single File: The file will be downloaded directly without zipping.

-🛠️ Technology Stack
+💻 Tech Stack
-HTML5/JavaScript: Core application logic.
+HTML5 / Vanilla JavaScript (ES Modules): Core structure and interactivity logic.

-Tailwind CSS: Responsive styling and modern UI.
+Tailwind CSS: Fully responsive, utility-first styling framework.

-Cropper.js: Image manipulation and cropping library.
+Cropper.js (v1.6.1): Powerful, client-side image cropping library.

-JSZip: Client-side file compression for batch download.

-FileSaver.js: Cross-browser file download utility.
+JSZip (v3.10.1): Used for creating the multi-file ZIP archive client-side.

+FileSaver.js (v2.0.5): Ensures cross-browser compatibility for file downloading.